langdonms/portfolio/README.md

+# Update: Creating a new Repo
+I'm restarted this project on a new Repo to install Material Design Components for the web locally.
+Hopping over there. https://github.com/langdonms/portfolio-md

 # Updating my portfolio
 ### Why?
 I'm recreating my portfolio site from scratch.
 It's currently hosted at https://langdonsanders.com built with WordPress theme that not require any custom code and has a dated aesthetic.